 At airports like Heathrow where there are a fair number of good Priority Pass lounges, Priority Pass bails us out and we still get to have a bit of comfort before our flight despite not having access to the lounges that BA, American, Cathay, etc… offer.

-The best way to work out if Priority Pass membership would be of any use to you is to see which airports you travel through most often and then check them against the list of available lounges here.
+The best way to work out if a Priority Pass membership would be of any use to you is to see which airports you travel through most often and then check them against the list of available lounges here.

-If you regularly pass through an airport (or airports) where Priority Pass has a presence then these Priority Pass Black deals may be for you…just be sure to check that the math works in your favor.
+If you regularly pass through an airport (or airports) where Priority Pass has a presence, then these Priority Pass Black deals may be for you… just be sure to check that the math works in your favor.

 If you’re not a regular traveler, membership of a lounge program is probably not for you, but for those of us who travel frequently, access to a lounge can be a very nice place to start a vacation or to get some work done before a flight.

-All in all, If you don’t have a credit card that offers you Priority Pass membership then this sale may be worth considering.
+All in all, if you don’t have a credit card that offers you Priority Pass membership then this sale may be worth considering.